disunity-hq/store/DI.md

         }
     }

-`Bar` receives a `Func<Stream, Foo>` delegate from the container, which it can use to pass `Stream` instances into to get `Foo` instances.
+`Bar` receives a `Func<Stream, Foo>` factory delegate from the container, which it can use to pass `Stream` instances to get `Foo` instances.
 Each `Foo` instance will have its `ILogger` properly injected thanks to our factory implementation.